Floydlang/floyd/Docs/Floyd script reference.md

 - Promote robust software and development practices.
 - Promote composable software and million-line-of-code products.
 - Make finished program execute extremely quickly.
-- Make it easy to pick up and use for smaller things, then be contagious.
+- Make it easy and fast to pick up and use for smaller things, then be contagious.
 - Make language fun and easy to adopt for new developers, rather than existing developers.
+- Make language minimal, small and focused - easy to master for a human.

 ### NON-GOALS